 Whole-of-society approach: The Global Compact promotes broad multi-stakeholder partnerships to address migration in all its dimensions by including migrants, diasporas, local communities, civil society, academia, the private sector, parliamentarians, trade unions, National Human Rights Institutions, the media and other relevant stakeholders in migration governance.

-OUR COOPERATIVE FRAMEWORK AND OBJECTIVES
+OUR COOPERATIVE FRAMEWORK

-15. With the New York Declaration for Refugees and Migrants we adopted a political declaration and a set of commitments.
+With the New York Declaration for Refugees and Migrants we adopted a political declaration and a set of commitments.
 Reaffirming that Declaration in its entirety, we build upon it by laying out the following cooperative framework comprised of 23 objectives, implementation, as well as follow-up and review.
-Each objective contains a commitment, followed by a range of actions considered to be relevant policy options and best practices.
+Each objective contains a commitment, followed by a range of actions considered to be relevant policy instruments and best practices.
 To fulfil the 23 objectives, we will draw from these actions to achieve safe, orderly and regular migration along the migration cycle.

-Objectives for Safe, Orderly and Regular Migration

-Collect and utilize accurate and disaggregated data as a basis for evidence-based policies

-Minimize the adverse drivers and structural factors that compel people to leave their country of origin

-Provide adequate and timely information at all stages of migration

-Provide all migrants with proof of legal identity, proper identification and documentation

-Enhance availability and flexibility of pathways for regular migration

-Facilitate fair and ethical recruitment and safeguard conditions that ensure decent work

-Address and reduce vulnerabilities in migration

-Save lives and establish coordinated international efforts on missing migrants

-Strengthen the transnational response to smuggling of migrants

-Prevent and combat trafficking in persons in the context of international migration

-Manage borders in an integrated, secure and coordinated manner

-Strengthen certainty and predictability in migration procedures for appropriate determination and referral

-Use migration detention only as a measure of last resort and work towards alternatives

-Enhance consular protection, assistance and cooperation throughout the migration cycle

-Provide access to basic services for migrants

-Empower migrants and societies to realize full inclusion and social cohesion

-Eliminate all forms of discrimination and promote evidence-based public discourse to shape perceptions of migration

-Invest in skills development and facilitate recognition of skills, qualifications and competences

-Create conditions for migrants and diasporas to fully contribute to sustainable development in all countries

-Promote faster, safer and cheaper transfer of remittances and foster financial inclusion of migrants

-Cooperate in facilitating safe and dignified return and readmission, as well as sustainable reintegration

-Establish mechanisms for the portability of social security entitlements and earned benefits

-Strengthen international cooperation and global partnerships for safe, orderly and regular migration